ipfs/distributions/README.md

 1. Run `./dist.sh add-version` locally.
 2. Commit created changes to `dists/<dist>` and open a PR against `ipfs/distributions`.
 3. Wait for Github Action to finish PR build.
 It runs `./dockerized` build, then signs macOS binaries and spits out updated root CID at the end.
-4. If everything looks good, write down the CID from the preview link on the PR, and update the DNSlink at `dist.ipfs.io`.
+4. If everything looks good, merge PR and wait for CI running on `master` to update the DNSlink at `dist.ipfs.io`.

 ### Adding a new (go) distribution